|

 require banks to offer community development loans, investments,

+or services.
 The community development criterion would be seriously deficient

 as a replacement for the investment and service tests.
 Mid-size banks